justinpombrio/partial-pretty-printer/doc/proofs.md

     flatten LErr = LErr

 Also, for every continuation `k` that is ever passed to `pp`, `k LErr = LErr`.
-You can see this because `k`s are constructed only by the indent, flat, and concat cases, which call only `indent`, `flatten`, `append`, and `pp`, all of which produce `LErr` when passed a `LErr`.
+You can see this because `k`s are constructed only by the indent, flat, and append cases, which call only `indent`, `flatten`, `append`, and `pp`, all of which produce `LErr` when passed a `LErr`.

 #### Concatenation Laws